msalibian/RBF/README.md

 As a sanity check, we compare the prediction accuracy of the robust and non-robust fits using only the “clean” data set.
-We re-compute the optimal bandwidths for the robust fit using leave-one-out cross validation as above.
-Again, we use 100 runs of 5-fold cross-validation, and compute both the trimmed and the regular mean squared prediction errors of each fit.
+We re-compute the optimal bandwidths for the robust fit using leave-one-out cross validation as above, and as above, note that these bandwidths are kept fixed.
+We use 100 runs of 5-fold cross-validation, and compute both the trimmed and the regular mean squared prediction errors of each fit.

 ``` r
 aq <- airquality